Libby Volunteer Fire Department

 Having a balanced, blended training program is vital to our success as a department.
 Along with equipping the LVFD firefighters with the necessary skills needed to handle real–world emergencies, our structured program ensures that our firefighters are confident in their decisions and are prepared to act decisively in high–stress, dangerous situations.

 This program, developed and funded by Burlington Northern Santa Fe, is the company’s response to the rising safety concerns in light of increased volumes of the transportation of hazardous materials via our nation’s railroad system.
 Because Libby acts as a major through–station for the BNSF railroad, our downtown train depot serves as a vital corridor for shipping a wide range of dangerous goods including flammable liquids, gases, corrosive materials, and toxic substances.
-In order to to ensure safe and effective response to railroad incidents, BNSF provides specialized hazmat training to local emergency responders, including volunteer firefighters, across its 28–state network to ensure safe and effective response to railroad incidents.
+In order to ensure safe and effective response to railroad incidents, BNSF provides specialized hazmat training to our local emergency responders and volunteer firefighters.

-During simulated exercises, first responders have the opportunity to train with hazardous materials specialists who provide essential instruction on pre–incident planning and preparedness strategies.
+During simulated exercises, fire departments, law enforcement, and emergency management teams have the opportunity to train with hazardous materials specialists who provide essential instruction on pre–incident planning and preparedness strategies.
 This includes an overview of the different types of hazardous material being transported; tank car design and construction; rail–specific safety rules; and most importantly, incident site and damage assessment to minimize the catastrophic impact of a derailment.
-The training sessions also emphasize the use of specialized protective equipment ensuring that our firefighters can safely navigate contaminated environments in order to mitigate risks of toxic exposure.
+The training sessions also emphasize the use of specialized protective equipment ensuring that responders can safely navigate contaminated environments in order to mitigate risks of toxic exposure.

 Specialty Training Exercises

-On a regular basis, our department partners with select groups of our community to conduct training drills based on real–life rescue scenarios.
-Each incident gives participants the chance to improve their skills, enhance teamwork, and prepare for a mutual aid situation.
+The Libby Volunteer Firefighters have the opportunity to train with various organizations and select groups of our community to conduct specialty training drills based on real–life rescue scenarios.
+Each incident—from a mass casualty event to a propane emergency to a hazmat situation—provides participants with the opportunity to improve their skills, enhance teamwork, and to ensure cohesive emergency responses.

 Routine hands–on vehicle extrication exercises are an especially important part of our training program at the Libby Volunteer Fire Department.
-The scenarios—which simulate real–world emergency situations—provide participants with the most effective techniques needed for an immediate extrication of auto accident victims.
+With the use of donated vehicles that serve as training props, our volunteers have the opportunity to practice the safest, most efficient techniques needed for the immediate extrication of auto accident victims.
+The topics introduced in this type of training typically focus on scene safety and stabilization; extrication tools and techniques; and patient assessment and care.